What’s the best rep range for building muscle?

-Generally speaking, lower reps lead to greater strength, whereas higher reps encourage muscle growth.
+Generally speaking, lower reps lead to greater strength, whereas higher reps encourage muscle growth (size).
 Below five reps will lead to good strength increases but very little muscle growth (and we see this in powerlifters and Olympic weightlifters who return to Bodyscan with new personal bests but little, if any, increase in muscle mass).

 Above 20 reps, the muscle adapts and becomes better at endurance and contracting at low levels for long periods.
 Consider a marathon runner who is, in effect, doing thousands of reps – endurance athletes like these have very low muscle mass.